-- 4. Automatically route ship security alerts to the appropriate designated competent authorities - 5.
-If practicable, advise vessels and competent authorities of any outages or scheduled downtime before or when they occur - 6.
-Continuously monitor and record network availability and provide a report on the recorded availability to the Commandant (G-MSE-3) least once every year - D. Store and forward systems should have arrangements in place to ensure that ship security alerts are promptly delivered. - E. CSPs should be able to demonstrate that it can reliably perform these functions without actually processing an alert through to the competent authority, i.e., it should be able to show upon request from a U.S. Coast Guard authority that it can automatically relay a message at the appropriate distress priority through its system up to the point where it is handed off to the next CSP in the system to the competent authority. - F. Once a CSP is supporting the transmission and relay of ship security alerts for vessels, a two year's written notice should be given to the U.S. Coast Guard and relevant vessel owners for the withdrawal of such services, unless vessels are no longer using the service or unless otherwise approved by the U.S. Coast Guard.
+- 1. Provide continuous coverage in areas where ships using the system will sail with at least 99.9% network availability; - 2.
+Be able to handle the anticipated distress priority traffic by vessels using the system; - 3.
+Automatically route ship security alerts to the appropriate designated competent authorities or TSPs; - 4.
+If practicable, advise vessels, competent authorities, and TSPs of any outages or scheduled downtime before or when they occur; and - 5.
+Continuously monitor and record network availability and provide a report on the recorded availability to the Commandant (CG-3PSE-3) at least once every year. - D. Store and forward systems should have arrangements in place to ensure that ship security alerts are promptly delivered. - E. CSPs should make every effort to be able to provide current vessel critical data to RCC Alameda.
+The data should be maintained by the CSP or another suitable entity and, ideally, should be retrieved automatically and forwarded with a ship security alert.
+The data should include vessel information/identification and 24 hour contact information for a responsible person that may assist RCC Alameda in validating a ship security alert.
+If the data is maintained on a password protected website, arrangements will need to be made to provide RCC Alameda a login name and password to facilitate response efforts to an alert. - F. A CSP should be able to demonstrate that they can reliably perform these functions without actually processing an alert through to the competent authority, i.e., it should be able to show upon request from a U.S. Coast Guard authority that it can automatically relay a message at the appropriate distress priority through its system up to the point where it is handed off to the next CSP or TSP in the system to the competent authority. - G. Once a CSP is supporting the transmission and relay of ship security alerts for vessels, a two year written notice should be given to the U.S. Coast Guard and relevant vessel owners for the withdrawal of such services, unless vessels are no longer using the service or unless otherwise approved by the U.S. Coast Guard.